Recurring features in Mad: "Spy vs. Spy"

 Antonio Prohías's wordless "Spy vs. Spy," the never-ending battle between the iconic Black Spy and White Spy, ended up outlasting the Cold War that inspired it.
 Except for the respective black/white color of their clothing, the two spies were identical in appearance and intent.
 The strip was a silent parable about the futility of mutually-assured destruction, with various elaborate traps designed in Prohías' thick line.
 Typically, the trap would boomerang back on whichever spy had concocted it.
 There was no pattern or order dictating which spy would be defeated in a particular episode.
 A female "Grey Spy" frequently appeared from 1962 through 1965, followed by a 40-year hiatus.
 After that she made occasional appearances from 2005 to 2020.
 Unlike her two adversaries, she always prevailed.
-Although Prohías retired from doing the strip in the late 1980s, "Spy vs. Spy" continued in a series of different hands until 1997, when Peter Kuper took over as the full-time writer-artist until new editions of the feature stopped in 2022.
+Although Prohías retired from doing the strip in the late 1980s, "Spy vs. Spy" continued in a series of different hands until 1997, when Peter Kuper took over as the full-time writer-artist.
 However, the original Morse Code byline "by Prohias" remains in each strip's title.